-The industry is expected to record relatively slow revenue growth during the five years through 2013-14, expanding at a compound annual rate of 1.1% to reach £3.7 billion.
-This indicates that the industry was not significantly affected by the financial crisis during the start of the period and the bleak economic conditions that followed.
+The Tax Consultants industry is expected to record relatively slow revenue growth during the five years through 2013-14, expanding at an estimated compound annual rate of 1.1% to reach £3.7 billion.
+This indicates that the industry was not significantly affected by the financial crisis and the bleak economic conditions that followed compared with other sectors.
 This is mainly due to relatively stable demand for personal and business income tax services, as businesses and individuals have to file tax returns irrespective of economic conditions.
-However, revenue generated from tax advisory services remained volatile as it is closely linked to state of the economy.
-Industry profit margins declined during the start of the period, but improved in the following years, mainly due to cost cutting initiatives... purchase to read more
+However, revenue generated from tax advisory services remained volatile as performance in this segment is closely linked to the state of the economy... purchase to read more

 Industry Report - Industry Investment Chapter